 |

-Much of the evidence for prehistoric occupation comes from the work of Charles David Orchard, an avocational archaeologist who collected artifacts from the Olmos Basin for over 50 years, beginning in the 1920s.
-He systematically documented his discoveries and also recorded his meetings with transient Indian groups who were still camping there in the late 1920s (Orchard, 1954). |
+Much of the evidence for prehistoric occupation comes from the work of Charles David Orchard, an avocational archaeologist who worked on the Olmos Dam project and collected artifacts from the Olmos Basin for over 50 years, beginning in the 1920s.
+He systematically documented his discoveries and also recorded his meetings with transient Indian groups who were still camping there in the late 1920s (Orchard, 1954).
+He collaborated with various archaeologists and archaeological groups to report some of what he learned and found. |

-For over 100 years, many historians and scholars believed it likely that Cabeza de Vaca was the first European to encounter the Springs in the 1530s, but recent research has provided strong support for an opposing interpretation that most of de Vaca's escape route to Panuco was through Mexico, not Central Texas (Chipman, 1987 and Olson et al, 1997).
-The first Spaniards known to have visited the Springs were members of a 1691 expedition led by Domingo Teran de los Rios and Father Damian Massanet.
+The first Europeans known to have visited the Springs were members of a 1691 expedition led by Domingo Terán de los Rios and Father Damian Massanet.
 On June 13 of that year they pitched camp alongside a group of friendly Payaya Indians at the River's headwaters.
 It happened to be the day of Saint Anthony of Padua, and they named the spot San Antonio de Padua.

 The area came to be known as the Head of the River, and it was apparently an important route in and out of San Antonio.
 Sketch maps by David Orchard show a deeply worn old buffalo trail that descended into the Olmos Basin near the east end of the dam, and the Camino Real from Mexico to east Texas entered San Antonio here (Stothert, 1989).

-of the Lipans by Theodore Gentilz, 1840's
+Camp of the Lipans by Theodore Gentilz, 1840's

 One of the earliest known